micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 6.md

 Or do you not know that your body is the temple of the Holy Spirit _who is_ in you, whom you have from God, and you are not your own?

 ###### 20
-For you were bought at a price; therefore glorify God in your body [^g]and in your spirit, which are God's.
+For you were bought at a price; therefore glorify God in your body and in your spirit, which are God's.